-The response from readers has been gratuitously generous.
-I have about 90 people who agreed to review the book.
-I am elated!
-Not only are these wonderful people providing me with a review but so many have offered suggestions that have made the book into a better one than it was initially.
-I don’t only mean by sending in corrections of typos but by suggesting tweaks the story—adding and taking out text.
-This experience of working with advanced readers has been a tremendously positive one for me.
+The response from readers had been gratuitously generous.
+I had about 90 people who agreed to review the book.
+I was elated!
+Not only were these wonderful people provided me with a review but so many offered suggestions that made the book into a better one than it was initially.
+I don’t only mean by sending in corrections of typos but by suggesting tweaks for the story—adding and taking out text.
+This experience of working with advanced readers was a tremendously positive one for me.

 I offer the following review of what I learned on my way to better book production.
 I hope it helps you in the process of preparing a book for publication.

 I must admit to being impulsive and wanting to do (and get) everything right.
 (I am an MBTI perceiver.)
 Why did the deadline I had imposed on myself seem doable?
 It wasn’t.
 (Oh, to come back in the next life as an MBTI judger.)
 As a result…

 I had to readjust the deadline both to get all the preparations done in my office and to facilitate the reviewers’ task.
 As an independent publisher, I have never given myself a strict publication deadline.
 When the book was ready, I called that date on which I released it the publication date.
 With A Sugary Frosting, I attempted to work with a firm deadline.
 Well, it didn’t work well as I scheduled too tightly.
 I think we were dealing with a perceiver trait again! 🙁